 The first step is to send a welcome email series.
 The momentum is strong at the start of the relationship.
 Does this need to be time intensive?
 Not necessarily.
 There are many automated options available to businesses and nonprofits alike.
 Should it be cold and distant?
 Absolutely not.
 Should it be overwhelmingly love bomby?
 I wouldn’t recommend it.
 Think of it like a romantic relationship.
 There are many people telling people to play manipulative games to get behaviors out of their potential partner, only to drop the ball and fail miserably once the target invests in the relationship.
 Be sure you can deliver on your promises and also demonstrate ways in which they can continue to help you accomplish these goals.
 People seek partnership in the healthiest relationships and in order to have a healthy donor base, you need to remember these relationships.

 Welcome email series can be set up in programs such as Constant Contact or MailChimp.
-These are mail programs, however you can use more robust programs such as Dubsado to do more like CRM (Customer Relationship Management) system needs (invoices, tracking appointments, emails, and more).
+These are mail programs, however you can use more robust programs like what Salsa Labs offers to do more like CRM (Customer Relationship Management) system needs (invoices, tracking appointments, emails, and more).
 There, you can find a scheduler, automated forms that they can complete, which can trigger workflows with various pre-written emails depending upon what they select.
-For marketing, we prefer MailChimp, but for relationship management, we prefer Dubsado.
+For marketing, we prefer Salsa Engage, but for relationship management, we prefer Salsa CRM.
 We use both.
-We send weekly emails through MailChimp to a larger email list of interested, yet not invested parties, and then direct workflow emails to those who have chosen our services through Dubsado.
-Dubsado can also track conversations if you email through their portal.
-If you run a donation campaign where people make payments, Dubsado can manage this through their invoicing system.
-It can even send payment reminders on a schedule for you.
+We send weekly emails through Salsa Engage to a larger email list of interested, yet not invested parties, and then direct workflow emails to those who have chosen to engage in the campaign through Salsa CRM.
+These two programs work together, so your campaigns are simultaneously updating your CRM system.
+Salsa CRM can also track donation history for each donor.
+If you run a donation campaign where people make donations, Salsa CRM can manage this through their donation system.
+It can even send reminders on a schedule for you.